Skip to main content

 1 mentions Positive Neutral Negative

-The monetization of "Albert and Otto" has been criticized as a cash grab, with users feeling that it is a poorly ported mobile app rather than a genuine PC game.
+The monetization of "Albert and Otto" has been criticized as a cash grab, with users feeling it is a poorly ported mobile app rather than a legitimate PC game.
 Many view it as a ripoff of "Limbo," highlighting concerns over its value and originality.

 • “Albert and Otto is a mobile app that's been dumped on Steam as if it were a real PC game (it's not).
 It's a cash grab from greedy mobile developers.”